What should I expect in a Bikram Yoga class?

 What if I’m not flexible?

 Yoga is not about flexibility.
 All you have to do is try the right way.
-The Bikram yoga series is designed to help you gain flexibility and strength according to your own ability.
+Both he Bikram series and the Power Yoga sequences are designed to help you gain flexibility and strength according to your own ability.
 As Bikram says: “Never too late, never too old, never too bad, and never too sick to do yoga and start from scratch again.”

 Is this a cardiovascular workout and can I lose weight?

 Yes!
-Regardless of your fitness level, Bikram Yoga will be challenging, working you both aerobically and anaerobically.
+Regardless of your fitness level, both Bikram Yoga and Power Yoga are challenging, working you both aerobically and anaerobically.
 Muscles are toned and strengthened.

 The heart, lung and all the body’s systems are balanced.